wolfe100/openui5-paginator/README.md

 If you check out this project, there is a "demo" app to see how the paginator works.
 We are using WebStorm as development IDE.
 Configure it as a "JavaScript Debug" run configuration to debug the demo app.

+You can also use this link to see a working example:  [openui5-paginator-demo](https://wolfe100.github.io/)

 ## Usage the control

 ### Configure manifest.json